How to quickly find Steam ID numbersLast updated: 06/30/20

 That usually means you have a custom URL set on your profile page, and that custom URL takes the place of the Steam64ID number, so it will not show.
 You can copy and paste the URL shown into the online tool in the next section, and it will show you your various ID numbers associated with your account.

 Please don't disable your custom URL in order to view your ID number, even temporarily.
 As soon as you stop using that URL Steam could hand it out to anyone else requesting it, and they would be the new owner of it.
 Ooof.

 Convert SteamID Online

-There are online tools that can show you information about your Steam account, and one of the more popular ones can be found at https://steamid.co/ Copy and paste the URL into the input box in the upper right corner, and it will show you all your Steam ID numbers for your account (as well as the Steam64ID number).
+There are online tools that can show you information about your Steam account.
+We maintain one of these which can be found at https://steamid.net/ Copy and paste the URL into the input box in the upper right corner, and it will show you all your Steam ID numbers for your account (as well as the Steam64ID number).
 Once you have the Steam64ID numbers that you need, you're ready to use them on your server!